tsonntag/gitter/Readme.markdown

 ```

-You may provide arbritary modules:
+You may provide arbritary module classes:

 ```ruby
 # in your controller